FTHPC/Correlation_Compressibility/README.md

 ## Replication of Results

-### How to compute statistical predictors on datasets
+### How to compute statistical predictors and compression analysis on datasets

 In order to run the statistical analysis that computes the statistical predictors (SVD, standard deviation, quantized entropy) of compression ratios, a dataset and a configuration file must be specified.
 TEST is a dataset that is specified within the `config.json` file.